andrewcsmith/statfeed/README.txt

 == DESCRIPTION:

-Statistical feedback algorithms in Ruby.
+Statistical feedback algorithm in Ruby.
+Taken from Charles Ames' paper "Statistics and Compositional Balance," in Perspectives of New Music.

 == FEATURES/PROBLEMS:

-* FIX (list of features or problems)
+* keeps track of statistics and gives you a balanced distrubtion

 == SYNOPSIS: